osmanbaskaya/osmanbaskaya.github.io/_posts/2017-10-08-The-Recursive-Mind.markdown

     * From a Darwinian perspective this view is deeply implausible.
 Language is complex.
 Complex biological structures can be expressed by the power of natural selection.
     * Language was/is also as a kind of passport.
         * Nicholas Evans suggests that the diversity of language was not driven by geographic isolation, since they coexist in areas where there are no geographic barriers, and several different languages are often spoken within the same household.
 Language variation also seems to be driven by more than random drift.
 Evans suggests that language serves as a kind of passport, marking the right to belong to a particular local society.
 As groups split off, they may make deliberate moves to differentiate their languages.
 For example, in the Uisia dialect of the Buin language on Bougainville Island the gender agreements have all been reversed relative to those in the other dialects.
 All the masculine words have become feminine and all the feminine words masculine.
 This seems clearly a deliberate move to differentiate a particular subcommunity from the rest.
-    * **Question** for Chomsky’s view is the degree of diversity recorded by researcher could have arisen in so short a time?
+    * **Question** for Chomsky’s view: Is the degree of diversity recorded by researcher could have arisen in so short a time?
 That’s why author thinks that grammar itself evolved gradually rather than as a singular event withing the past 100K years.
 *  Grammaticalization
     * If grammar does not depend on some inborn, universal set of principles, what does it depend on?
 It seems it's more a gradual process, driven by practical concerns rather than biological predisposition.
     * One of the processes involved in grammaticalization has to do with the changing roles of words, leading to more efficient and economical expression.
 Functional words emerged from content words.